 If a fully pigmented dye is used, the surface will have a very even colouring, but some of the natural texture and characteristics of the skin can be lost.
 A good comparison is that of using wood dye or gloss paint on a piece of wood – as the gloss paint would cover up the natural surface of the wood, pigmented dye covers the natural surface of the leather.
 A leather without any pigment is referred to as Analine leather, whereas a leather with full pigment is referred to as Fully Pigmented.
 Anything in between is Semi-Analine, but the end result can vary greatly in appearance.

-Fully pigmented is the most durable of the three, so tends to suit jackets that need to withstand a bit more wear and tear.
+Fully pigmented is the most durable of the three, so tends to suit coloured leather jackets that need to withstand a bit more wear and tear.
 Analine leather is best when you want to retain the most natural look and feel of the hide itself.

 To soften the leather or create a more grainy appearance the nappa skins are milled or tumbled.
 This is done by putting them into a large drum that rotates slowly and as the skins are being moved within the drum they soften.( as happens with normal wear) This is known as milling and the finished skin is referred to as Milled Nappa.

 The length of time the leather is in the drum can vary to produce different effects and abrasive “beads” can be added to give the leather an even more worn/antique effect.